People & Planet Is the largest student network in Britain campaigning to defend human rights and protect the environment.

 Education Secretary Michael Gove decided to drop climate change from the curriculum.
 People & Planet supporters joined thousands of people around the country in telling Gove and Energy Secretary Ed Davey not to be stupid on the climate, and managed to reverse their decision.

-Further action in schools and colleges resulted in the first 8 signatories to People & Planet's Green Education Declaration for schools and colleges - a public commitment to get serious about the environment.
+Students in schools and colleges across the country were also transforming the education sector, using everything from photo petitions to college open days to clothes-swapping events to make your voices heard.
+As a result, this year saw the first 8 signatories to People & Planet’s Green Education Declaration for schools and colleges - a public commitment to get serious about the environment.

 People & Planet launched the Fossil Free campaign to divest UK universities’ £5.2 billion investments in fossil fuels and sever their ties to an industry fueling the climate crisis.